 Learn how to establish subdued light effects with Neutral Tint, a grey paint pigment that changes the chroma of other colours without a temperature bias.
 Jan loves using this versatile pigment and you will also become enthused after seeing it in action in the projects provided!
 Bring a tube or learn how to mix it from colours in your palette.

-Where: ‘Framed Just for You’ Unit 2/ 146 Brisbane Rd, Biggera Waters, Gold Coast.
+Where: ‘Framed Just for You’ 122 Brisbane Rd, Labrador, Gold Coast.
 In the same building as Eckersley’s Art & Craft.
 Upstairs air-conditioned studio.
 Parking directly outside.

 When: Saturday, August 8, 2020 9am to 4pm

 How to book: Phone or email Diane at FJFY:

 Paints –Bring a range of transparent professional quality watercolours in your preferred brand.
 You will need 3 transparent primary colours to make Neutral Tint or buy a tube.
 I recommend either Holbein or MaimeriBlu brands of Neutral Tint.